If you are responsible for a crash

 What your Basic insurance covers

-Accident Benefits pay for your medical care and recovery costs up to $300,000.
-Treatments can include physiotherapy, chiropractic care, registered massage therapy, clinical counselling and kinesiology.
-Accident Benefits also cover things like dental care, alternative therapy, and home support if needed after an injury.
+Enhanced Accident Benefits are here to support you in accessing all the medical and rehabilitation care available to you if injured in a crash, with no overall limit to the coverage available.
+Treatments can include physiotherapy, chiropractic care, occupational therapy, registered massage therapy, clinical counselling, psychological services, kinesiology and acupuncture.
+Enhanced Accident Benefits also cover things like dental care, alternative therapy, and home support after an injury if needed.

-If you’re unable to work due to an injury from a crash, your Accident Benefits (under ICBC Basic insurance) will provide wage loss payments of up to $740 per week.
+If you’re unable to work due to an injury from a crash, you can receive 90 per cent of your net income in wage loss benefits, up to a maximum of $109,000 gross annual income.

 What your Optional insurance covers